3dcitydb/importer-exporter/resources/plugin-api/doc/README.txt

 -------------

 a) Make sure you are using a Java JDK >= 1.6.0_05.
-b) Put the "!impexp.plugins.api.jar.filename!" in your classpath.
+b) Put the "!impexp.plugin.api.jar.filename!" in your classpath.
-c) Implement the "!impexp.plugins.api.maininterface!" interface.
+c) Implement the "!impexp.plugin.api.maininterface!" interface.
 d) Implement further extension interfaces required by your plugin.
 e) Compile your plugin sources and create a JAR package.
-f) Create a "META-INF/services/!impexp.plugins.api.maininterface!" file within the JAR (the file must be UTF-8 encoded).
+f) Create a "META-INF/services/!impexp.plugin.api.maininterface!" file within the JAR (the file must be UTF-8 encoded).
-g) On separate lines within the file, list the fully qualified binary names of your concrete implementation(s) of the "!impexp.plugins.api.maininterface!" interface.
+g) On separate lines within the file, list the fully qualified binary names of your concrete implementation(s) of the "!impexp.plugin.api.maininterface!" interface.
 h) Put the JAR into the "!dir.dest.plugins.relative!" subfolder within the installation folder of the !impexp.name!.